is-harshit/IML_CNN/README.md

 # IML_CNN

-This Directory contains the various methods to train Convolution Neural Network models and their weights stored in their respective files
+This Directory contains the various methods to train Convolution Neural Network models and their weights stored in their respective files.
-This directory is structured to hold 3 different folders for the models trained to target specific attributes of Gender, Emotions and Age
+This Directory is structured to hold 3 different folders for the models trained to target specific attributes of Gender, Emotions and Age

 ## Models